Niger: Geography

-Niger is a landlocked nation in West Africa located along the border between the Sahara and Sub-Saharan regions.
+Niger is a landlocked nation in West Africa along the border between the Sahara and Sub-Saharan regions.
 It borders Nigeria and Benin to the south, Burkina Faso and Mali to the west, Algeria and Libya to the north and Chad to the east.

-Niger lies between latitudes 11° and 24°N, and longitudes 0° and 16°E. Its area is 1.267 e6km2 of which 300 km2 is water.
-This makes it less than twice the size of France, and the world's 21st-largest country.
+It lies between latitudes 11° and 24°N, and longitudes 0° and 16°E. Its area is 1.267 e6km2 of which 300 km2 is water.
+Niger borders seven countries and has a perimeter of 5697 km.
+The longest border is with Nigeria (1497 km).

-Niger borders seven countries and has a total perimeter of 5697 km.
-The longest border is with Nigeria to the south (1497 km).
-This is followed by Chad to the east, at 1175 km, Algeria to the north-north-west (956 km), and Mali at 821 km.
-Niger has borders in its further south-west with Burkina Faso at 628 km and Benin at 266 km and to the north-north-east Libya at 354 km.

-The lowest point in Niger is the Niger River, with an elevation of 200 m.
+The lowest point is the Niger River, with an elevation of 200 m.
 The highest point is Mont Idoukal-n-Taghès in the Aïr Mountains at 2022 m.

-Niger's terrain is predominantly desert plains and sand dunes, with flat to rolling savanna in the south and hills in the north.
+The terrain is predominantly desert plains and sand dunes, with flat to rolling savanna in the south and hills in the north.